In the case of Oracle Corporation (NYSE: ORCL), what's next? - The Dwinnex

-The closing price of Oracle Corporation (NYSE: ORCL) was $79.20 for the day, down -0.86% from the previous closing price of $79.89.
-In other words, the price has decreased by -$0.69 from its previous closing price.
-On the day, 5717265 shares were traded.
-ORCL stock price reached its highest trading level at $79.57 during the session, while it also had its lowest trading level at $78.19.
+Oracle Corporation (NYSE: ORCL) closed the day trading at $82.12 up 2.88% from the previous closing price of $79.82.
+In other words, the price has increased by $+2.30 from its previous closing price.
+On the day, 8794986 shares were traded.
+ORCL stock price reached its highest trading level at $82.21 during the session, while it also had its lowest trading level at $79.83.

 Top 5 Cheap Stocks to Own Right Now